microsoft/language-server-protocol/_specifications/lsif/0.5.0/specification.md

 ### <a href="#emittingConstraints" name="emittingConstraints" class="anchor">Emitting constraints</a>

-The following emitting constraints (some of which have already mean mentioned in the document) exists:
+The following emitting constraints (some of which have already been mentioned in the document) exist:

 - a vertex needs to be emitted before it can be referenced in an edge.
 - a `range` and `resultRange` can only be contained in one document.